DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 68 - 07.31.2025.md

 **Start Here**
 - Mount Gaykiss.
+- Adi promises Bonk won't die.
-- Veyllis cast Remove curse on Adi
+- Veyllis cast Remove curse on Adi, Friend, and Bonk
 - We sleep after a day of travel.
 	- Bird, rotted and decayed away.
 Brings a parchment.
 	- Come play with me instead.
 	- "Naughty, naughty.
 Have you checked in with Irina lately?"

+***Long Rest***
+- Veyllis needs to careful when casting Turn Undead.